matloff/qeML/vignettes/overfitting.md

 This is *model bias*.
 Consider predicting the height of a person who is 68.2 inches tall.
 Our best prediction would be &rho;(68.2), which we estimate from our data via r(68.2).
-Averaged over all possible samples,
+Averaged over all possible samples, our prediction r(68.2) will NOT be equal to the true value, i.e.

 Ei[r(68.2)] &ne; &rho;(68.2)

+### Nonparametric (i.e. ML) methods

 For model-free, i.e. nonparametric, methods, the bias is subtler.
 Consider k-NN, again predicting weight from height.
-To calculate, say, r(68.6), we find the k points in our data closest to 68.6, then take as r(68.6) the average weight among those people.
+To calculate, say, r(70.6) with k=12, we find the 12 points in our data closest to 70.6, then take as r(70.6) the average weight among those 12 people.

-Bias arises as follows:  Say we wish to predict the weight for a person of height 64.2, which is on the shorter end of the height range.
-Then most of the neighboring data points are likely to be taller than 64, and since our prediction will consist of the mean weight among the neighbors, this 64.2-inch tall person's weight will likely be overestimated, i.e.
+Bias arises as follows:  Say we wish to predict weight for a person of height 64.2, which is on the shorter end of the height range.
+Then most of the neighboring people in our dataset are likely to be taller than 64.2, and since our prediction will consist of the mean weight among the neighbors, this 64.2-inch tall person's weight will likely be overestimated, i.e.